Moving Van Cost Calculator: The True Cost of a Rental Truck in 2026

 How much does it cost to rent a moving truck for one day?

-A one-day local truck rental costs $30–$150 for the base rate, plus $0.59–$0.99 per mile.
-The total for a local move (30 miles round trip) including mileage, insurance, and fuel is typically $100–$300.
-U-Haul's base rate is the lowest ($19.95–$39.95) but their per-mile rate ($0.79–$0.99) adds up quickly.
-Penske charges a higher daily rate ($59–$149) but includes lower mileage costs.
-For very short moves (under 10 miles), U-Haul is cheapest; for 30+ mile local moves, Penske or Budget often win.
+A one-day local rental is $30–$150 base plus $0.47–$0.99/mile.
+The all-in total for a 30-mile round-trip local move including mileage, insurance, and fuel is typically $150–$300.
+For very short moves (under 10 miles) U-Haul is usually cheapest; for 30+ mile local moves Budget or Penske often win because of lower per-mile rates.

 Is U-Haul cheaper than Penske?